yenly/noodles/content/index.md

 title: What is this?
 ---

 Ideas are still fuzzy.
 Wheels in my head are still spinning.
-I'm hoping this could be the space to jot down notes on while my brain is noodling.
+I'm hoping this could be the space to jot notes while my brain is noodling.

 [[test]]